 ~When given the chance, our bodies have an innate ability to heal themselves and thrive.
 The body is always changing so our approach must have flow and flexibility.

 ~We are all connected.
-One person's health, happiness, and vibe affects everyone around them, extending out to our global community.
-Habits & attitudes are extremely contagious.
-By bettering yourself, you are bettering the world.
+One person's health, happiness, and vibe affects everyone around them, extending out to our global community (and beyond!).
+Habits and attitudes are extremely contagious.
+By “bettering” yourself, you are bettering the world.

 ~Sustainability matters.
 I encourage sustainable practices in my programs and my personal work as an herbalist.
 I hold strict ethical guidelines when sourcing plant allies & work with local, organic farmers whenever possible.